• Skip to primary navigation

 Place new or thoroughly cleaned jars (ideally fresh from the dishwasher washed on hot setting) and lids in a large cooking pot filled with water and boil on the stove top for 10 minutes.

-Alternatively, arrange the cleaned jars, open side up, in a deep, oven-safe baking dish.
+Alternatively, arrange the clean jars, open side up, in a deep, oven-safe baking dish.
 Place the dish with the jars into the oven and heat to 210F for 15 minutes.
 The jars will be sterilized – make sure not to touch the insides of the jars with anything that hasn’t been sterilized.

 boiling mason jar lids and rims for canning pears